DR. ERIC D. HARTMAN

 Where is your office located and how can I get there?

-My office is located at 875 Sixth Avenue on the Northwest corner of 31st Street and 6th Avenue, a short walk to 34th Street/Herald Square subway (BDMFQNR), PATH trains, and Penn Station (123 Amtrak, NJ Transit).
+My office is located at 244 5th Avenue between 27th and 28th Streets.
+The closest subway stops are the 28th Street Station of the R/W line (at Broadway) or 28th Street Station of the 6 Train (at Park Avenue).
+It is also short walk to 34th Street/Herald Square subway (BDMFQNR), PATH trains, and Penn Station (123 Amtrak, NJ Transit).

 Will my information be confidential?

 I will protect your private information to the fullest extent of the law.
 Mental health and substance treatment are specially protected by federal and state laws prohibiting providers from disclosing health information without the patient’s explicit written consent.
 The only exceptions to these protections are when there is suspected child abuse or neglect or when the patient threatens serious physical harm to self or others in which case every effort is made, including notifying authorities, to ensure the safety of those affected as required by law.